Ostravská univerzita v Ostravě

 701 03 Ostrava

-Graduates of the Master's degree programme can proceed to pass ‘post-Master’s’ examinations at the Department of German Studies and are then awarded the PhDr. (post-Master’s) degree, or to take the on-site or combined form of the doctoral degree programme and acquire the Ph.D. degree.
+Graduates of the Master's degree programme can proceed to take „post-Master’s“ examinations at the Department of German Studies and are then awarded the PhDr. (post-Master’s) degree, or to take the full-time or „combined“ form of the doctoral degree programme and acquire the Ph.D. degree.

-The research activities of the Department focus on the history of the German language (in particular the early Modern German period) and comparative Czech/German studies.
-Other interests include the theory and practice of translation and interpreting, ideological vocabulary and its reflection in translation.
+The research activities of the Department focus on the relationship between language and emotions and on professional language – both in modern German and during the language’s history.
 The Department of German Studies also researches German literature written in the Silesian part of the Czech Republic (German authors writing in the Silesian part of the Czech Republic, the cultural history of chateaux and mansions in Silesia) and Swiss women's literature.
 Research in the field of didactics is related to issues of the reception and production of text and the integration of drama pedagogy methods into German teaching.